richardpizem-ctrl/Real-Time-MIDI-Notation/CODE_OF_CONDUCT.md

 # Real Time MIDI Notation – Code of Conduct

-Like the technical community as a whole, the Real Time MIDI Notation team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission — including mentorship, teaching, and connecting people.

-Diversity is one of our greatest strengths, but it can also lead to communication issues and misunderstandings.
-To that end, we have a few ground rules that we ask everyone to follow.
-This code applies equally to founders, contributors, mentors, and those seeking help and guidance.

-This isn’t an exhaustive list of things you cannot do.
-Rather, take it in the spirit in which it’s intended — a guide to make it easier to enrich all of us and the technical communities in which we participate.
+The Real Time MIDI Notation project is built by a diverse global community of developers, musicians, designers, and contributors.
+Some are professionals, others are volunteers, and all of us collaborate toward a shared mission: building an open, accessible, and high‑quality real‑time notation engine.

+Diversity is one of our greatest strengths.
+It also means that misunderstandings can happen.
+This Code of Conduct exists to ensure that every member of our community feels safe, respected, and welcome.

+This document applies equally to founders, maintainers, contributors, newcomers, and anyone participating in project spaces.

+This is not an exhaustive list of rules.
+Instead, it is a set of guiding principles intended to help us create a positive, productive, and inclusive environment.

-This Code of Conduct applies to all spaces managed by the Real Time MIDI Notation project.
-This includes GitHub issues, pull requests, discussions, documentation, and any other communication channels created by the project team.
-In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
+This Code of Conduct applies to all spaces managed by the Real Time MIDI Notation project, including (but not limited to):

+- GitHub issues and pull requests
+- Discussions and comments
+- Documentation
+- Community channels created by the project team

+Violations outside these spaces may still affect a person’s ability to participate within them.

-If you believe someone is violating the Code of Conduct, please report it by emailing **richardpizem@gmail.com**.
+If you believe someone is violating this Code of Conduct, please report it by emailing:
+**richardpizem@gmail.com**

 ---